DamirSvrtan/stormpath-omniauth/README.md

 end
 ```

-Check out this [Rails sample app][rails-omniauth-sample].
+For an example to follow, refer to the [Rails sample app][rails-omniauth-sample].

-To use this with Sinatra, include the following:
+To use this integration with Sinatra, include the following in your Sinatra application:

 ```ruby
 use OmniAuth::Builder do